-- the organisation produces results that meet service delivery needs while making the best use of its resources - we operate in a manner to secure an environment of continuous improvement
+- the organisation produces service oriented results while making the best use of its resources - we operate in an environment of continuous improvement

-LVJB's Governance Group provides internal assurance and quality control over the primary functions and services of the organisation.
-This group also reports externally to members of the Joint Board.
-The responsibility for leading and directing the annual reviews of the effectiveness of LVJB's governance arrangements and providing ongoing oversight and robust challenge, is City of Edinburgh Council (CEC) Internal Audit and external auditors Azets.
+LVJB's Governance Committee provides internal assurance and quality control over the primary functions and services of the organisation.
+There is also an external Governance Strategy Group that meets regularly with Board members to ensure consistency in respect of governance and service assurance matters.
+The responsibility for leading and directing the annual reviews of the effectiveness of LVJB's governance arrangements and providing ongoing oversight and robust challenge is City of Edinburgh Council (CEC) Internal Audit and external auditors, Azets.

-2. Impact of the COVID-19 pandemic
+2. Adapting to the consequences of the pandemic